 NBEV released some great numbers today.
 Assets are up significantly, and so are sales.

 With growth stocks raging, you’d expect more from this stock today.
-AVLR is trading 2000x forward P/E, and Crowdstrike is priced 86x times gross profit, with many more similar examples.
+Companies like CRWD are trading 86x gross profit, and there are many more similar examples.
 It seems like every time a company announces growth, it doesn’t seem to matter how much debt they have, or how many times it trades above its book value; the only thing that seems to matter is the word growth, so what is wrong with NBEV?

 At one point it was the hottest stock on the NASDAQ.
 Back in September of last year, the share price went up 100’s of percentage points in only 4 days, and everybody wanted a piece of it.
 Social media raging!

 At the time, everybody was ecstatic about the legalization of marijuana in Canada, TLRY was the darling of the stock market, going from $42.00 to $300.00 in less than a month!

 After NBEV crashed down to reality, notwithstanding the Morinda merger, there wasn’t much for notable material developments until April when they announced a nationwide distribution contract with Walmart, which was a huge development.
 The share price exploded 38% on heavy trading volume

 “Craig Thibodeau, Vice President of Key Accounts for New Age stated, “This is such a great accomplishment for New Age to gain its first national distribution, and to do so with the world’s largest retailer in Walmart.
 This is just the first initiative that we expect to do with them on the Marley brand and other New Age products on which we are in active discussions.
 We know Walmart is equally as committed as New Age to providing healthier products for their customers, and we expect to make the full portfolio of New Age’s better-for-you products available as we expand the relationship.”